danascheider/skyrim_inventory_management/docs/master-lists.md

 #### `#add_item_from_child_list(item)`

 Should be called on a master list any time an item is added to one of its child lists.
 Handles logic for creating or combining list items on the master list.
 Raises a `MasterListError` if called on a regular list.
+Returns the created or updated list item.

 #### `#remove_item_from_child_list(item)`

 Should be called on a master list any time an item is removed/destroyed from one of its child lists.
 Handles logic for removing or updating list items on the master list.
 Raises a `MasterListError` if called on a regular list.
+Returns the updated item from the master list if its quantity is higher than that of the item removed and  otherwise `nil`.

 #### `update_item_from_child_list(description, delta_quantity, old_notes, new_notes)`

 Should be called on a master list any time an item is updated on a child list.
 Raises a `MasterListError` if called on a regular list.
 Handles logic for updating items that already exist on a child list.
+Returns the updated list item from the master list.

 Arguments: